Optimal monotonicity-preserving perturbations of a given Runge-Kutta method: Perturbed Runge--Kutta methods for nonlinear problems

-For perturbations of explicit Runge--Kutta methods (or of other methods with one stage equal to $u_n$) there exists a certain simple transformation that may yield a larger value of $R(\bbA,\Apert)$ -- and that never yields a smaller value. \begin{proposition} Let an $s$-stage explicit perturbed Runge--Kutta method be given with coefficients $\gamma_r, \alphaup_r, \alphadown_r \ge 0,$ where $r$ is the radius of absolute monotonicity of the method.
+For explicit Runge--Kutta methods (or other methods with one stage equal to $u_n$), some components of vector $v_r$ in \eqref{canonical-coefficients} can be moved to the first column of matrix $\alpha_r$ \cite[Remark 1]{higueras2005a}.
+This simple transformation may yield a larger value of $R(\bbA)$ -- and never yields a smaller value--.
+A similar transformation, that may give a larger value of $R(\bbA,\Apert)$ but never smaller values, exists for perturbations of this class of schemes. \begin{proposition} Let an $s$-stage explicit perturbed Runge--Kutta method with coefficients $\gamma_r, \alphaup_r, \alphadown_r \ge 0,$ be given where $r$ is the radius of absolute monotonicity of the method.
 Consider the perturbed method with coefficients